-A second street facade must use the same building finishes as the front façade.
-The above proportions of primary and complementary finishes apply to the second street facade.
+A secondary facade must use the same building finishes as the front façade.
+The above proportions of primary and complementary finishes apply to the secondary facade.

 Where specific housing styles call for different building finishes, AVID will consider appropriate and good quality house designs on application (ie. Hamptons style).